wqshi/asb_pipeline/python/README.md

 # The pipeline to call ASB events.

 After clone the reposiory to local directory.
+Modify the project_dir in the test_script.sh

-Run :
+Then, run :

 ```
 sh test_script.sh